 We begin in Section 2 with a description of the model, paying particular attention to the details of the individual firm's pricing decisions.
-In Section 3, we present our steadystate results, which match the data on price changes documented by Klenow and Kryvtsov (2008).
-The distribution of price changes as well as the median duration of price changes can be matched with either small or large fractions of flexible-price firms.
-Section 4 contains an analysis of the role that idiosyncratic productivity shocks play in producing the model's aggregate dynamics.
+In Section 3, we present our steady-state results, which match the facts about price changes listed above.
+These facts can be matched with either a relatively small or large fractions of flexible-price firms.
+Section 4 discusses the dynamics in response to monetary shocks.
 We do this by following up on work by Klenow and Kryvtsov (2008), Caballero and Engel (2007) and Costain and Nakov (2011a), who present various decompositions of the dynamics of the price level in response to a monetary shock.
 Here we find that the state-dependent elements of pricing are indeed important for the model's behavior.
-In Section 5, we investigate the mechanisms of our model in more detail with the idea of isolating the key features necessary for producing nonneutralities.
-In Section 6, we examine the model's ability to generate flat or downward-sloping aggregate hazards even though the state-specific hazards are upward sloping.
+In Section 5, we examine the model's ability to generate flat or downward-sloping aggregate hazards even though the state-specific hazards are upward sloping.
+In Section 6 we report how our model relates to the striking result in Alvarez, Le Bihan and Lippi (2016).
 Section 7 concludes.